 The water utility is already equipped with a SCADA system, but they also wanted intelligent control valves to control the pressure in defined pressure zones based on consumption and circadian rhythm.
 Also, it was important to the water utility to be able to close the control valves remotely via their SCADA system.
 With this extra feature, they will be able to close each section very easy and fast, in the case of a pipe burst.
 This will give the water utility control of their system - and not the other way around.
 A flow-meter will be installed together with each control valve.
-The meter also communicates with the PLC and the SCADA system.
+The meter also sends data to a programmable logical computer (PLC) and to the SCADA system.
 This way, the water utility is able to detect even small leakages and get an alarm in case the consumption rises, which indicates a leakage.

 When control valves are installed with PLC control, it is possible to lower and maintain the pressure at a constant level.
 Additionally, it is possible to make a time schedule and lower the pressure to different set points, so the pressure during day-time would be 3 bar, and only 1.5 bar at night, when the consumption is low.

 The task now is to divide the entire supply area into sections and pressure zones, and then control the supply pressure in each zone based on requirements and the build-up area.
 Next step will then be to test the valves installed at the borderline of different zones.
 This is done to ensure a tight shut-off of the pipes connecting the different pressure zones before the control valves can be installed.
-If you want to control the pressure within a zone, it is imperative that these valves are tight to prevent pressure from the neighbouring zone interfering the operation, and it is also important that the zone only has one entrance which is operated by a control valve.
+If you want to control the pressure within a zone, it is imperative that these valves are tight to prevent pressure from the neighbouring zone interfering the operation.
+In the case of more entrances, it is important that each entrance is operated by its own control valve.

 AVK delivers control valves series 859 with PLC control prepared for the most common ways of communicating.
 In this case, it will be by means of a SIM-card communicating via GSM.
 One of the major challenges is to create electricity to run the PLC.
 The valves are installed on the supply net with no electricity, and therefore our technicians are working on a solution of supplying enough energy to uphold the water flow.